ssaket/eye-tracking-methods/README.md

     - Reichle, E. D., Rayner, K., & Pollatsek, A. (2003).
 The e-z reader model of eye-movement control in reading: Comparisons to other models.
 Behavioral Brain Science, 26(4), 445–476.

+### Week 12 (Jan 26): Computational models of eye movements in scene viewing and reading
+Presenter: Bene, Titus
+  - SceneWalk
+  - Deepgaze
+  - Some reading model

 ### Week 13 (Feb 02): Presentation of group projects
 Presenter: Students